mearns/javascript-koans/README.md

 "And what if I want to do something asynchronous with each result?" asked the student.

-"You can map over the array with `Promises.map` or `Promises.all`" replied the master.
+"You can map over the array with `Promise.all`" replied the master.

 "And what if each value is available at a different time?" asked the student.